eniklas/gamatrix/README.md

 ## Introduction

-gamatrix-gog is a tool to compare the games owned by several users, and list all the games they have in common.
-Since [GOG Galaxy](https://www.gog.com/galaxy) supports almost all major digital distribution platforms through integrations, it's a great service for aggregating most of your games in one place. gamatrix-gog uses the sqlite database that GOG Galaxy stores locally to pull its data from; users can upload their DBs via the main page.
+gamatrix is a tool to compare the games owned by several users, and list all the games they have in common.
+It requires all users to use [GOG Galaxy](https://www.gog.com/galaxy); since GOG Galaxy supports almost all major digital distribution platforms through integrations, it's a great service for aggregating your games in one place. gamatrix uses the sqlite database that GOG Galaxy stores locally to pull its data from; users can upload their DBs via the main page or with a provided script.

-The name comes from [gamatrix](https://github.com/d3r3kk/gamatrix), another tool for comparing games.
-This project may eventually be integrated into it.

 ### Features